Niharika Singh

 Niharika Singh is an Indian film actress, producer and beauty pageant titleholder who won Miss Earth India and represented India at Miss Earth 2005.
 She made her acting debut with the critically acclaimed drama Miss Lovely, which competed in Un Certain Regard at the 2012 Cannes Film Festival.
 Niharika was selected for Berlinale Talents in 2016.

 Early life

-Born on August 31st, 1982 in New Delhi, Niharika mostly spent her childhood in various north Indian towns and hill stations, moving homes every few years.
+Born on August 31st, 1982 in New Delhi, Niharika spent her childhood in various north Indian towns and hill stations, moving homes every few years.
 Her father worked in the Tourism department for Uttar Pradesh and later Uttarakhand state government, her mother ran a design institute in New Delhi and she is the elder of two sisters.
-She did her major part of schooling in an all-girls boarding school in Nainital.
+Singh did most of her schooling in an all-girls boarding school in Nainital.

 Career

 Modeling and pageantry (1999–2006)

 Singh started working as a model in 1999 when she first walked the ramp for a design institute in Dehradun.
 She went on to pursue a degree in B.Com.
 (Hons) at Shri Ram College of Commerce in New Delhi and continued taking modelling assignments alongside to earn a little income.
 Niharika featured in several print campaigns, fashion magazines, music videos and decided to drop out of college and move to Mumbai to pursue a full-time career in the entertainment business in 2003.

 Singh participated in Femina Miss India in 2005 and finished third, winning the title of Miss Earth India along with subtitles for Miss Photogenic and Miss Beautiful Hair & was sent to represent India at Miss Earth 2005 held in the Philippines.
 She appeared in several television commercials and ad campaigns for various brands across the country and hosted a reality TV series Banungi Main Miss India with the Femina Miss India contestants of 2006.
 Singh featured in Times of Indias 2005 list of Most Desirable Women and continued her modeling career until she started getting offers to act in Bollywood films.